computer-lab/computerlab.io/source/_posts/flask-ansible.md

 tack more functionality onto existing infrastructure to save time.
-Because this template allows me to quickly start projects with deployment already taken care of, it encourages me to make new projects completely independent with their own github repository and deployment server, leading to fully independent micro services that are more robust.
+Because this template allows me to quickly start projects with deployment already taken care of, it encourages me to make new projects completely independent with their own GitHub repository and deployment server, leading to fully independent micro services that are more robust.

 In a sense this template is like my own Heroku, but in addition to the